rzeigler/waveguide/README.md

-funfix provides several building block effect types like Eval and Future that posses fewer capabilities than the most powerfult type IO. waveguide does not provide equivalents; there is only the IO type. waveguide does not provide an equivalent to funfix's Scheduler abstraction, although there is a trampolining runtime that underlies waveguides runloop and is configurable.
+funfix provides several building block effect types like Eval and Future that posses fewer capabilities than the most powerfult type IO. waveguide does not provide equivalents; there is only the IO type. waveguide does not provide an equivalent to funfix's Scheduler abstraction, although there is a trampolining runtime that underlies waveguides runloop and can be retrieved and is configurable.
 Both waveguide and funfix optimistically run synchronous effects until the first asynchronous boundary.
 In funfix can be customized by providing an `ExecutionModel` and one such use is to perform auto-batching to ensure that every n synchronous steps the runloop will suspend to give other fibers a chance to run.
 By contrast, waveguide will never automatically insert a boundary because doing so could result in unexpected behavior